privacycg/CHIPS/README.md

 Likewise, a request's partition key is the site of the top-level URL the browser is visiting at the start of a request.
 Browsers must only send a cookie with the `Partitioned` attribute in requests with the same partition key as that cookie.

-If the top-level site is part of a [First-Party Set](https://github.com/privacycg/first-party-sets), the third-party can share the same partition across sites within the same set.
+If the top-level site has an `https` scheme and is part of a [First-Party Set](https://github.com/privacycg/first-party-sets), the third-party can share the same partition across sites within the same set.
-In this case, the partition key is the scheme of the top-level site and the owner domain of the First-Party Set.
+In this case, the domain component of the partition key is the [owner domain](https://github.com/privacycg/first-party-sets#declaring-a-first-party-set) of the First-Party-Set.
 This is consistent with Chrome’s [privacy principle of partitioning identity by first party](https://github.com/michaelkleber/privacy-model#identity-is-partitioned-by-first-party-site), and ensures that tracking across unrelated sites is prevented by the obsoletion of unpartitioned third-party cookies.

+If the top-level site has an `http` scheme, the First-Party Set feature [does not apply](https://github.com/privacycg/first-party-sets#declaring-a-first-party-set), since it is only support for origins with an https scheme.

+If the top-level site has an `http` scheme, the First-Party Set feature does not apply, since all sets must contain only secure origins.

 ### Opt-in cookie attribute